A study of interacting scalar field model from the perspective of the dynamical systems theory: Introduction

-Motivated from the above fact, in the present manuscript, cosmological implications of a non-canonical scalar field model have been studied in the background of homogeneous and isotropic flat FLRW space-time.
+Motivated from the above fact, in the present manuscript, cosmological implications of a scalar field model have been studied in the background of homogeneous and isotropic flat FLRW space-time.
 The system of cosmological equations are nonlinear differential equations.
 There is no well known method to find the exact solution of the system.
 Dynamical system analysis is an elegant tool to study nonlinear systems.
-Dynamical systems analysis allows us to gain a qualitative understanding of any cosmological model.
+It allows us to gain a qualitative understanding of any cosmological model.
+The discussions on this topic are appeared in the previous references \cite{Yuri.L.Bolotin2014,Andre A.Costa2014,M.Khurshudyan2015,N.Tamanini2015,T.Harko2013,Nunes2016,Wang2016,Copeland1,Aguirregabiria1,Lazkoz1,Fang1,Leon1,Leon2,Odintsov2018a,Odintsov2018b,Bahamonde2018,Burin2005,Cabral2009} and also in a review book on cosmological dynamical system \cite{LeonBook2012}.
 Apparently many recent research works are going on this approach to understand cosmological models both geometrical and physical point of view.
-To survey some of the current literatures we cite papers \cite{Mishra:2019kfh, Mishra:2019uqm, Mishra:2019vnv, Mishra:2018fdx, Biswas:2020een} where authors studied cosmological evolutions of the Universe by dynamical system analysis.
+To survey some of the current literatures we cite papers \cite{Mishra:2019kfh, Mishra:2019uqm, Mishra:2019vnv, Mishra:2018fdx, Aljaf2020, Biswas:2020een,soumya} where authors studied cosmological evolutions of the Universe by dynamical system analysis.
 By suitable change of variables Einstein field equations are transformed to an autonomous set of equations in terms of variables in a 2D and 4D phase space for various choices of interactions.
-So the question arises that whether the cosmological solution of the non-canonical model is stable when subject to perturbation in the phase space.
+So the question arises that whether the cosmological solution of the scalar field model is stable when subject to perturbation in the phase space.
 The fluctuation, near a hyperbolic critical point \cite{Biswas:2016idx,Biswas:2015cva}, can not change much about the stability but a small perturbation near a non-hyperbolic critical point appears to be different stability criteria.
 So it is important to study non-hyperbolic critical points.
-As Hartman-Grobman theorem is not appropriate to characterize non-hyperbolic critical points, we thoroughly study Center manifold theory and apply it to characterize the non-hyperbolic critical points.
-We study the physical significance or novelty of the corresponding results.
+As Hartman-Grobman theorem is not appropriate to characterize non-hyperbolic critical points, we thoroughly study center manifold theory and apply it to characterize the non-hyperbolic critical points.
+We have derived sound speed and the classical stability conditions.
+Furthermore, we find some extra fixed points for which the dynamical variables start to diverge to very high values.
+This situation happens when the trajectory of the universe represents possible states in the asymptotic past in the finite phase space.
+We study the physical significance or novelty of the corresponding results.\\